 What has happened over the years?
 Today, nothing has changed, this intoxicating drink is still enjoyed by many people, it just becomes even tastier and more attractive over the years.

-It's no secret that nitrogen beer is becoming the standard of taste and is particularly popular.
-Many people may not yet know the difference between nitrogen beer and beer with carbon dioxide in it, but there is a difference.
-We have already mentioned that most brewers add carbon dioxide to beer.
-During natural fermentation, it is released by itself, but not in the amount that the manufacturer needs.
+Therefore, it is no secret that nitrogen beer is becoming the benchmark for taste and is particularly popular.
+Perhaps many people still do not know how nitrogen beer differs from beer with added carbon dioxide?
+After all, there is a difference between these drinks.
+We have already mentioned that most beer producers add carbon dioxide to beer.
+During the natural fermentation process, it is released on its own, but not in the quantities required by the manufacturer.
 Therefore, they additionally carbonate their beer products.
-As a result, you get a delicious beer with foam in your glass at the bar, and the thicker the foam, the better the product.
-Unlike regular beer, nitrogen is added to nitrogen beer.
+As a result, you get a glass of delicious beer with foam in a bar, and the denser the foam, the higher the quality of the product.
+Unlike regular beer, nitrogen beer has nitrogen added to it.

 As a rule, when a person comes to a bar and orders a glass of beer, they expect to receive a high-quality product with a thick foam.

-An ordinary bottle of beer doesn't have this effect, and to fix this, manufacturers invented the so-called nitrogen capsule.
-Most people who have tried nitrogen beer at least once can't drink another drink.
-Yes, nitrogen plays a significant role in brewing.
-And it is used in many stages of production.
+A regular bottle of beer does not have this effect, and to remedy this, manufacturers have invented the so-called nitrogen capsule.
+Most people who have tried nitrogen beer at least once can no longer drink any other beverage.
+Thus, nitrogen plays a significant role in brewing.
+It is used in many stages of production.

-Nitrogen has long been used to preserve the grain crops from which beer is produced.
-Purging grain is a process in which an inert gas displaces oxygen and prevents aerobic bacterial growth, extending the shelf life of the crops.
-To ensure that the taste of the drink does not deteriorate, the tanks are first filled with nitrogen and then beer is poured in, as oxygen affects not only the shelf life of beer but also its taste.
-The compressor station used in this process allows for these and other manipulations.
+From the outset, nitrogen has been used to store grain crops used in beer production.
+Grain blowing is a process in which inert gas displaces oxygen and prevents aerobic bacterial growth, thereby extending the shelf life of grain crops.
+Furthermore, to prevent the taste of the drink from deteriorating, the tanks are first filled with nitrogen and then beer is poured in, as oxygen affects not only the shelf life of beer but also its taste.
+The compressor station used in this process allows these and other manipulations to be carried out.

-Nitrogen is also used at the stage of purification, removal of moisture and other gases.
-For example, the use of nitrogen in purification reduces water consumption and prevents oxidation of products, which reduces the loss of the final product to a minimum.
+Nitrogen is also used in the purification stage to remove moisture and other gases.
+The use of nitrogen in purification reduces water consumption and prevents product oxidation, minimising end product loss.

-Due to the low solubility of nitrogen, when this gas enters the beer tank, bubbles appear, and thus mixing of bottom fermented beer with regular beer is ensured.
+Due to the fact that nitrogen has low solubility, when this gas enters a container with beer, bubbles appear, thus ensuring the mixing of bottom-fermented beer with regular beer.

-And the last process in which nitrogen is involved is displacement.
+And the last process involving nitrogen is displacement.
 Nitrogen is used to displace carbon dioxide.
-If the carbon dioxide is elevated, the taste of the beer becomes worse and the drink spoils faster due to foaming.
+If carbon dioxide levels are high, the taste of beer deteriorates and the drink spoils more quickly due to foaming.

-It is no wonder why the Irish, using nitrogen technology at the right time, came up with the most delicious intoxicating nitrogen drink called Guinness.
-It has a thick foam and a very pleasant taste, and is considered the benchmark among intoxicating drinks.
+Now it is not surprising why the Irish, taking advantage of nitrogen technology at the right time, invented the most delicious nitrogen-based alcoholic beverage called Guinness.
+It has a thick head and a very pleasant taste, and is considered the benchmark among alcoholic beverages.
 What makes it unique?

 The fact is that the manufacturer places a small plastic capsule in each bottle.
-This is the manufacturer's patent, its business card.
-Each of these capsules is two centimetres in size and contains nitrogen.
-This solution allows the manufacturer to preserve all the taste of the drink during transport and storage.
-The British company began using this technology in 1989 and has been using it ever since.
-This small capsule was awarded the title of an innovative breakthrough in the UK.
-That is why Guinness is considered a major beer brand around the world.
+This is the manufacturer's patent, its calling card.
+Each capsule, measuring two centimetres, contains nitrogen.
+This solution allows the manufacturer to preserve all the taste qualities of the drink during transport and storage.
+The British company began using this technology back in 1989 and still uses it today.
+This small capsule has been awarded the title of an innovative breakthrough in Great Britain.
+That is why Guinness is considered the leading beer brand in the world.

 What is your favourite beer drink?

-By the way, if you are trying to connect your life with the production of a delicious beer drink, Steiner Ukraine offers to buy nitrogen dosing systems of various capacities.
-Contact our specialists, and they will select the nitrogen dosing unit that best suits your needs at an affordable price.
+By the way, if you are trying to connect your life path with the production of delicious beer, Steiner Ukraine offers nitrogen dispensers of various capacities.
+Contact our specialists, and they will select a nitrogen dispenser that best suits your needs at an affordable price.

-Remember.
-Beer is a delicate product, just like bread, and should always be fresh and tasty: this is what consumers expect.
-Beer lovers have high demands on its freshness, taste and aroma, and it is important not to deceive their expectations.
-Modern technological processes, storage and bottling systems allow us to offer our customers beer without defects and to run a successful business.
+Remember!
+Beer is a delicate product, just like bread, and must always be fresh and tasty: this is what consumers expect.
+Beer lovers have high expectations when it comes to freshness, taste and aroma, and it is important not to disappoint them.
+Modern technological processes, storage and bottling systems allow you to offer customers beer without defects and successfully run your business.